casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 Smart contracts exist as stored on-chain logic, allowing disparate users to call the included entry points.
 This tutorial covers different ways to call Casper contracts with the [Casper command-line client](/workflow/setup/#the-casper-command-line-client) and the `put-deploy` command.

-**IMPORTANT**: You will receive a deploy hash when calling the `put-deploy` command.
-You need this hash to verify that the deploy executed successfully.

 ## Prerequisites {#prerequisites}

 - You know how to [send and verify deploys](sending-deploys.md)